hadley/adv-r/Environments.md

 ### The environment where the function was created

 When a function is created, it gains a reference to the environment where it was made.
-This is the parent, or enclosing, enviroment of the function used by lexical scoping.
+This is the parent, or enclosing, environment of the function used by lexical scoping.
 You can access this environment with the `environment()` function:

 ```R
 x <- 1